chaoss/augur/README.md

 ## About Augur

+We welcome new developers!
+We are prototyping a new installation on our `dev` branch now, so if something breaks or seems weird, we will respond quickly if you email us here: p9j0r6s0m4a0t8v5@augurlabs.slack.com ...
+Drops straight into our Slack channel for support!

 Augur is focused on prototyping open source software metrics.

 Functionally, Augur is a prototyped implementation of the Linux Foundation's [CHAOSS Project](http://chaoss.community) on [open source software metrics](https://github.com/chaoss/metrics).
 Technically, Augur is a [Flask web application](http://augurlabs.io), [Python library](http://augur.augurlabs.io/static/docs/) and [REST server](http://augur.augurlabs.io/static/api_docs/) that presents metrics on open source software development project health and sustainability.